Disclosure

 These investments include solar panels, energy-efficient windows, or wind turbines.
 The IRS can, in turn, grant you tax savings for qualifying investments.
 For example, solar panels can net you a double-digit percentage tax credit, although they’re expensive to install and maintain.

-To nab these lucrative tax savings, you need to watch out for a few tips:
+To nab these lucrative tax savings, you need to heed a few tips:

 Irrevocable trusts are vaults that allow you to lock away assets for a noble cause, whether it’s securing your family’s future, supporting a charity, or passing on your treasures while avoiding a major tax bill.